jeorgen/winston-syslog-chroma/README.md

 ```

 ## Caveats
-This transport will cut up messages longer than 20K into multiple messages.
+This transport will transmitt messages up to the size of 20K.

 Also, `rsyslog` has a built-in rate limit of 200 messages over a period of 5 seconds
 from the same process.
 If you're doing more logging than that, you'll need to adjust